Even the best jobs can lead to frustrations and even a burnout.

-A: Yes, travel as much as you can.
+A: Yes, travel as much as you want.

 Q: When do I find out if I won?
 And when can I begin and finish my travels?

-Q: Who reviews the applications and selects the winners?
+Q: Who reviews the applications and ultimately selects the winners?

-A: A select group of individuals from the travel, non-profit, tech, and storytelling industry will select the Voyagers
+A: A select panel of individuals with backgrounds in travel, tech, philosophy and storytelling will identify the Voyagers

 Q. How will I be paid?